KAIFNADAF/poppulo-pdf-rag/README.md

 A few design choices guided the system architecture:

-1. Citation-first processing
+1. Keeping Track of Source Text

 Citation units are created before chunking so that retrieved content can always be traced back to its original paragraph.

-2. Metadata-backed retrieval
+2. Storing Metadata for Evidence

 Vector search results are linked to stored metadata so the UI can display source evidence with document and page references.

-3. Single active document retrieval
+3. Querying One Document at a Time

 The interface allows multiple PDFs to be uploaded but restricts querying to one indexed document at a time.
 This avoids mixing information across documents and keeps retrieval results clear.